fb-sean/stripe-ws/README.md

 ## Configuration Files
 You need to create and configure the following JSON files:

-## Events
-- subscription-payment-failed | Happens when a subscription payment fails. **Use that to invalidate the subscription.**
-- subscription-session-completed | Happens when a subscription session is completed.
-- subscription-payment-succeeded | Happens when a subscription payment is successful. **Use that to validate the subscription.**
-- subscription-ended | Happens when a subscription is ended. **Use that to delete the subscription.**
-- subscription-expiring | Happens 7 days before a subscription expires.
-- subscription-canceled | Happens when a user cancels a subscription.

 ### `src/CONFIGS/auth.json`
 This file contains authentication tokens necessary for Stripe and websocket communication.